A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Introduction

+Recent studies utilize NN as a tool to learn flexible behavior representation within the DCM framework while keeping model interpretability \citep{vancrane2019, han2019, SIFRINGER2020236}.
+The key idea is injecting a neural network into a DCM such that the neural network learns part of the model specification, while the base model is a DCM.
+We call this type of design the ``Neural-embedded Discrete Choice Model" (NEDCM) \citep{han2019}. \citet{SIFRINGER2020236} develop the first type of such models (L-MNL and L-NL), using neural networks to learn a data-driven part of the utility specification.

+We extend \citet{SIFRINGER2020236}'s L-MNL to a structure called TasteNet-MNL.
+A neural network (TasteNet) is embedded in an MNL to learn representations of systematic taste heterogeneity.
+Specifically, a set of taste coefficients in a utility function are learned by a neural network as functions of individual characteristics.
+Taste coefficients predicted by the neural network are fed into an MNL with explicitly defined utilities.
+Unknown parameters of the TasteNet and the MNL are jointly estimated.
+We formalize and strengthen the model interpretability condition.
+We show that disaggregated interpretability can be achieved by a constrained network architecture and parameter transform that encodes expert knowledge.
+The source code is made publicly available\footnote{https://github.com/YafeiHan-MIT/TasteNet-MNL}.

-The rest of this paper is organized as follows.
-Section 2 reviews the previous neural network applications to discrete choice and the challenges.
-Section 3 describes our model structure and estimation method.
-Section 4 reports experiments and results on synthetic data.
-Section 5 applies TasteNet-MNL to the Swissmetro dataset, and compares it with MNL benchmarks.
-Lastly, we summarize the key contributions, and discuss the limitations and future works.
+We organize the rest of this paper as follows.
+Section 2 reviews previous NN applications to travel choice prediction, learning behavior representation, and the challenge of interpretability.
+Section 3 describes the Taste-MNL structure and implementation.
+Section 4 shows that TasteNet-MNL can recover the underlying taste heterogeneity and outperform MNLs with under-specified utilities.
+Section 5 applies TasteNet-MNL to the Swissmetro dataset and shows its higher predictability than MNLs and Mixed Logit benchmarks, and its interpretability at the disaggregated level.
+Lastly, we discuss our key contributions, limitations of the model, and future works.